-These facilities are available for residents and resident groups as a venue to exhibit the fruits of culture and art programs, such as paintings, literature, and photographs.
+These facilities are available for residents, resident groups and the general public as a venue to exhibit the fruits of culture and art programs, such as paintings, literature, and photographs (fees are charged).
 For more information, please contact the particular facility.